vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Plugins/ComponentsPlugin.md

 # Use the components

-Deploys the CSS files of the components library.
+Deploys the CSS files

 ## Overview

-The framework comes with a plugin, wich simplifies and deploys the CSS files of the components into the public directory of your Vapor project.
+The framework comes with a plugin, wich minifies and deploys the CSS files of the components into the public directory of your Vapor project.

 ### Command